Silo: Cement storage silos

 There are different types of cement silos such as the low-level mobile silo and the static upright cement silo, which are used to hold and discharge cement and other powder materials such as pulverised fuel ash (PFA).
 The low-level silos are fully mobile with capacities from 100 to 750 tons.
 They are simple to transport and are easy to set up on site.
 These mobile silos generally come equipped with an electronic weighing system with digital display and printer.
 This allows any quantity of cement or powder discharged from the silo to be controlled and also provides an accurate indication of what remains inside the silo.
 The static upright silos have capacities from 200 to 800 tons.
 These are considered a low-maintenance option for the storage of cement or other powders.
 Cement silos can be used in conjunction with bin-fed batching plants.

 Sand and salt silos

 Sand and salt for winter road maintenance are stored in conical dome-shaped (clear truss roof) silos.
 These are more common in North America, namely in Canada and the United States.
-The shaped is based on natural shape formed when piling solids.
+The shape is based on the natural shape formed when piling solids.
 The dome is made of prefabricated wood panels with shingles installed on a circular reinforced concrete base.
-Open canopy entrance allows for front end loaders to fill and retrieve easily.
+An open canopy entrance allows front end loaders to fill and retrieve easily.
 These are usually found along major highway or key primary roads.